 Let’s take a step back for a moment.
 In order to understand what is taxable and what isn’t, let’s talk about capital improvements.

-A capital improvement is the result of permanent work done in the home that increases its intrinsic value.
-So if you’re including bespoke cabinetry in a kitchen renovation, that’s a capital improvement.
-If you’re updating the HVAC system, that’s also a capital improvement.
-But if you’re buying an expensive washing machine, sorry!
-Anything that can be carried from the home does not fall into the category of capital improvements.
+A capital improvement is an addition or alteration to your home that adds value to (or extends the useful life of) your home, becomes a permanent part of your home, and is intended to remain a permanent addition to your home.
+So if you’re installing built-in cabinetry in a kitchen reconstruction, that’s a capital improvement.
+If you’re replacing the HVAC system, that’s also a capital improvement.
+But if you’re buying an expensive washing machine, sorry, you must pay sales tax!
+Any item that can be removed from the home without causing material damage to the home or the item itself does not fall into the category of capital improvements.

 When you’re looking at financial documentation from your general contractor, like an estimate or an invoice, there are two places where you should not see sales tax applied: